-Visiting your Member of Congress (MoC)’s district office is an excellent way of directly communicating your concerns to the MoC or one of their staffers.
-Showing up in person helps show the office that you and/or your group care deeply about the issue and that you’ll be paying attention to their actions going forward.
+Visiting your Representative’s district office is an excellent way of directly communicating your concerns to your representative or one of their staffers.
+Showing up in person helps show the Member of Congress (MoC)’s office that you and/or your group care deeply about the issue and that you’ll be paying attention to their actions going forward.
 You are encouraged to organize a group visit, but feel free to visit the office individually.

 STEP ONE: PREPARE

 - Make a plan before you go.
 If you are going with a group, have a meeting to review the below steps and divide up responsibilities.